ShubhamDalvi1999/Go-Kafka-Notification-System/README.md

-# Real-Time Notification System
+# Notification System

-A comprehensive real-time notification system built with **Go backend** and **React frontend**, featuring Apache Kafka for event streaming, PostgreSQL for data persistence, and WebSocket for real-time updates.
+A comprehensive notification system built with **Go backend** and **React frontend**, featuring Apache Kafka for event streaming and PostgreSQL for data persistence.
+Real-time push via WebSockets is not implemented; the UI fetches updates via HTTP.

 ## 🏗️ Project Structure